algolia/talksearch-scraper/README.md

 - `ALGOLIA_APP_ID` and `ALGOLIA_API_KEY` for pushing records to Algolia
 - `YOUTUBE_API_KEY` to connect to the YouTube API

 We suggest using a tool like [direnv][1] to load those variables through the use of a `.envrc` file.

-Once everything is installed, you should be able to run `yarn index {config_name}`
+Once everything is installed, you can run `yarn index {config_name}`

-## Options
+## Debug calls

+### `yarn run index:cache`

+This will read data from a disk cache of previous requests instead of making actual HTTP calls.
+If there is no cache hit for the request, it will do it for real.

+This should be the preferred way of running the command for debugging purposes.

-### `--log`
+### `yarn run index:logs`

-This flag should be used when debugging an indexing.
-It will write to disk all HTTP call responses made (in the `./logs` directory).
-This is useful for analysing calls.

-### `--to-cache` and `--from-cache`

-When `--to-cache` is present, the data obtained from the YouTube API will be saved on disk instead of being transformed into records and pushed to Algolia.

-When `--from-cache` is present, data will be read directly from disk (as saved with `--to-cache`) instead of obtained through the API before being send to Algolia.

-The combination of those two options will allow you to independently debug the crawling of data and the transformation of data to records.
+This will log all HTTP calls raw responses to disk.
+This is useful when debugging, as it allow to dig into the responses of the APIs called.

 [1]: https://direnv.net/